Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Muon ( g -2) Anomaly

 \subsection{Lepton flavour violation}

 Charged lepton flavor-violating (CLFV) decays have been considered to be promising probes of physics beyond the SM.
-If we consider only the SM particle content with massive neutrinos, these processes occur only at the one-loop level and are significantly suppressed due to the tiny masses of neutrinos, keeping them well beyond the reach of current and future experimental sensitivities \cite{TheMEG:2016wtm}.
+If we consider only the SM particle content with massive neutrinos, these processes occur only at the one-loop level and are significantly suppressed due to the tiny masses of neutrinos, keeping them well beyond the reach of current and future experimental sensitivities \cite{MEGII:2023ltw}.
 Consequently, any future detection of CLFV decays, such as $\mu \rightarrow e \gamma$, would serve as a distinctive indicator of physics beyond the SM.
 Within our model, a new one-loop contribution to CLFV arises from the charged component of $\eta$ and right-handed neutrinos in the loop, as illustrated in Fig.~\ref{fig:scotog2}.
 The branching ratio for the process $\mu \rightarrow e \gamma$ can be computed as \cite{Lavoura:2003xp, Toma:2013zsa}

 Here, $A_{e\mu}^{M, E}$ are the dipole form factors that are provided in Appendix \ref{app:lfvloop}.
-The most recent constraint from the MEG collaboration is $\text{Br}(\mu \rightarrow e \gamma) < 4.2 \times 10^{-13}$ at a $90\%$ CL \cite{TheMEG:2016wtm}.
-We use this bound to constrain our parameter space, consistent with the desired phenomenology mentioned above, before proceeding with the DM analysis.
+The most recent constraint from the MEG collaboration is $\text{Br}(\mu \rightarrow e \gamma) < 3.1 \times 10^{-13}$ at a $90\%$ CL \cite{MEGII:2023ltw}.
+We use this bound to constrain our parameter space to keep our analysis consistent with the desired phenomenology discussed above.